You will want to make a stop at one of the top 5 beaches along Canada’s West Coast

 Did you know that Canada’s abundance of shorelines stretches farther than in any other country?
 Coupled with thousands of kilometres of lakes and you have beach paradise.
 Because there were so many, we decided to make this beach series a two parter and start with our favourite West Coast beaches – warm water, sunny sand, surf and swimming included.

 Skaha Beach, Penticton, British Columbia

-Why we love it: Located in the loved Okanagan Valley it beach hosts volleyball, picnic tables, tennis and basketball courts, a watersplash park, marina with a boat launch, and a playground marina.
+Why we love it?
+Located in the loved Okanagan Valley it beach hosts volleyball, picnic tables, tennis and basketball courts.
+There is also watersplash park, marina with a boat launch, and a playground marina.
 Oh and did we mention some of the best wind and kite surfing around?

 Not to miss event: Penticton’s Annual Peachfest